CanFlow Global

 Global Affairs is consulting on how to allocate and administer the import quota for electric vehicles from China.
 This is not a SIMA proceeding — it’s a straight quota mechanism, likely tied to national security or industrial policy concerns that came out of the 2025 federal budget cycle.

 If you’re importing Chinese-origin EVs, you need to participate in this consultation or at least understand the proposed allocation model.
 Quotas mean permits.
 Permits mean CIAPR approvals before you can release.
-If you’re used to clearing vehicles on a standard RMD or PARS with just federal tax and duty, add another layer: you’ll need a valid import permit number on your B3, and if the quota fills, your shipment sits until the next period opens or you find an alternative supply chain.
+If you’re used to clearing vehicles on a standard RMD or PARS with just federal tax and duty, add another layer: you’ll need a valid import permit number on your CAD, and if the quota fills, your shipment sits until the next period opens or you find an alternative supply chain.

 The big question is who gets the quota allocation.
 Is it first-come-first-served?
 Historical importer share?
 End-use based?
 If you’re a fleet buyer or a dealer bringing in Chinese EVs, you want a seat at this table now, because once the allocation model is locked, changing it is a multi-year fight.